cjgdev/midi-markdown/docs/cli-reference/overview.md

 A: `check` only verifies syntax. `validate` also checks MIDI ranges, timing, etc.

 **Q: Want to skip validation for faster compilation?**
-A: Use `--no-validate` flag: `uv run midimarkup compile file.mml --no-validate`
+A: Use `--no-validate` flag: `uv run mmdc compile file.mmd --no-validate`

 **Q: Colors not showing in terminal?**
 A: Some terminals don't support colors.
 Use `--no-color` for plain output.